Blavar/public-noided/README.md

 * React, Cloudflare turnstile, axios
 * DEV: Vite, .env

 The React frontend was build with a DRY principle in mind, starting off from small, reusable, reactive components, and building up from them.
 I tried to make JSX components as 'dumb' as possible, meaning they only take care of how inner parts look and how they respond to change.
 The specific feedback they show is given to them, and the backend communication is usually handled by context providers.
 Much effort was dedicated to creating instant and intuitive feedback to the user's actions, either through animation or error messages.
 Subtle css animations were also used in specifci places, in order to make the app look alive, but not to overwhelm the user.

 **Notable parts:**

 * **Button (variations):** Adjusts its appearance based on the state it keeps track of internally.
 Exposes a state setter through an injected ref.
 * **Crop:** Custom image cropper.
-Uses canvases and refs to highlight a portion of the uploaded image to be send to the backend as a new avatar.
+Uses canvases and refs to highlight a portion of the uploaded image to be send to the backend as the new avatar.
-* **UpdateAvatarProvider:** Context handling requests about updating user's avatar and notifying interested components about the result through subsribed callbacks or an update key state.
+* **UpdateAvatarProvider:** Context Provider handling requests about updating user's avatar and notifying interested components about the result through subsribed callbacks or an update key state.
-* **ThreadProvider:** Context handling requests to the server about CRUD operations on posts within one thread, and based on the response managing data and feedback being shown on the thread page
+* **ThreadProvider:** Context Provider handling requests to the server about CRUD operations on posts within one thread, and based on the response managing data and feedback being shown on the thread page
-* **UserProvider:**  Context handling storage and infromation about the currently logges user.
+* **UserProvider:**  Context Provider handling storage and infromation about the currently logges user.
 Used to dynamically render the UI.
 * **api:** Object wrapped around an axios instance, streamlining api requests, error handling and providing ui feedback messages to components.
-* **AdminPanel:** small component allowing the admin to change between currently logged users.
+* **AdminPanel:** Small component allowing the admin to change between currently logged users.
 Mainly used to populate the app, although with small enhacements could be used as a moderating tool.
-* **PostFactory:** takes a set of parameters as props, and based on them renders or doesn't render things like an EditButton, a DeleteButton, an Editable (input field), etc.
+* **PostFactory:** Takes a set of parameters as props, and based on them renders or doesn't render things like an EditButton, a DeleteButton, an Editable (input field), etc.

 **Room for improvement:**

 * Parents injecting refs to children, which then set ref.current to an internal setter proved to be error prone, generating hanginf refs. useImperativeHandle could've been used to mitigate this as well as to make the functionality more familiar and readable in a larger codebase.
 * The Button component's implementation, especially with relation to css styling, could be made more organized, streamlined and maitainable.
 It works in the current form, but towards the end of development it became abundantly clear that current implementation doesn't provide a flexible and scalable enough solution.
 * Implementation of callback subscriptions proved to be error prone, especially when said callbacks included refs to currently mounted components.
 I'll be experimenting with either a more general and robust interface for said functionality, or a way to handle this functionality in an alltogether different way, like updateKeys states that the interested component uses as dependencies in useEffect.